 If you have data in a range but instead of referring to the range with the data you just refer to whole columns or rows then you will slow your file.

-Create a backup of your file and use the AIRT free trial file fix utility (just click on Downloads above) or go through your file and carry out the following manually:
+Create a backup of your file and use the FREE AIRT file fix utility (just click on Downloads above) or go through your file and carry out the following manually:

 - Reset used ranges